-This light loving plant will do great when placed in direct sun.
+The baby necklace succulent is a light loving plant and will do great when placed in direct sun.
 However, it also does well in light shade.

 If you decide to place your Crassula Rupestris plant in full sun exposure, acclimate the plant slowly to the sunlight to make sure it doesn’t burn.

-Cooler nighttime temperatures of around 50-55 degrees Fahrenheit are preferred by these plants in order to grow in optimal condition.
+Cooler nighttime temperatures of around 50°-55° degrees Fahrenheit are preferred by these plants in order to grow in optimal conditions.

 Kebab Bush also benefits from overwintering if you want to encourage healthy blooming.

 Like all succulent plants, the rupestris crassula plant cannot deal with overwatering.

 If you leave them in standing water, they will be susceptible to root rot.

 Follow the ‘soak and dry’ method while watering:

 - Then wait for the soil to dry out before watering again